Health minister attacks plans to close his area's units

 The Labour Party has called his criticism "hypocritical".

-The proposals for south London would be subject to a 12-week public consultation expected in the autumn.'Whiff of hypocrisy'
+The proposals for south London would be subject to a 12-week public consultation expected in the autumn.

 The NHS "Better Services Better Value" review recommended the number of A&E departments in south-west London be reduced to improve efficiency.